Double Schubert polynomials do have saturated Newton polytopes: Introduction

 The structure of the paper is as follows.
 We review the notion of multidegrees in \autoref{sect_recap_multdeg} and recall the connection between double Schubert polynomials and Schubert determinantal ideals in \autoref{sec:det_ideals}. \autoref{sec:main} contains our main results, in particular the proof of \autoref{thmA}.

 \textbf{Acknowledgments.} F.C. thanks Ghent University for their hospitality.
+F.C. was partially supported by FONDECYT Grant 1221133.
 Y.C.R. was partially supported by an FWO Postdoctoral Fellowship (1220122N).
-F.M. was partially supported by BOF/STA/201909/038, and FWO grants (G023721N, G0F5921N).
-J.M. was partially supported by NSF Grant DMS \#2001645.
+F.M. was partially supported by FWO grants (G023721N, G0F5921N), the KU Leuven iBOF/23/064 grant, and the UiT Aurora MASCOT project.
+J.M. was partially supported by NSF Grant DMS \#2001645/2303605.
+We thank the reviewer for helpful comments and suggestions.